ChainAgnostic/CAIPs/CAIPs/caip-261.md

 ```

 #### Format Verification

 Assertions MUST adhere to the predefined schema to be deemed valid.
-For example, in the context of verifiable credentials document, it MUST include a 'credentialSchema' as a top-level property.
+For example, in the context of a [W3C Verifiable Credential][VC], the document MUST include a 'credentialSchema' as a top-level property, with a value that dereferences to a schema known to the verifier and to which the document conforms.
-Such property provides verifiers with the necessary information to assess whether the data presented conforms to the established schema(s).
+Such a property provides verifiers with the necessary information to assess whether the data presented conforms to the established schema(s).

 ```json
 "@context": ["https://www.w3.org/2018/credentials/v1"],